fetchai/genesis-fetchhub/stargate-migration.md

 # Stargate migration

-This document describe the steps needed in order to upgrade a validator node running on `fetchd v0.7.x` to the `fetchd TODO_FETCHD_LATEST_TAG`.
+This document describe the steps needed in order to upgrade a validator node running on `fetchd v0.7.x` to the `fetchd 0.8.2`.
 It is **advised to read the whole document before starting applying this procedure**, in order to avoid your validator node being unable to restart.
 In case anything is unclear or if you have any questions, feel free to reach us out or ask in the Discord #validator channel.